 Rice tried to rationalize Livni’s admission by saying that “

 for most Israelis, their country’s birth had been the fulfillment of a long historical and religious journey to reestablish ‘the Jewish state.’
 The right of return for Palestinians was inconsistent with the conclusion of that thousands-year-old process.

 “Despite the dissonance that it stirred in me, I suggested that the President include the line that made it clear that Palestinian refugees would be expected to live in Palestine.
 That would allow the democratic state of Israel to be ‘Jewish.’”

 What we are seeing here is the influence of a powerful ideology over truth, reason, and conscience.
-Practical reason was telling Rice that Livni’s ideology was morally repugnant and intellectually worthless, but Livni’s ideology won because Rice chose a wicked ideology over truth.
+The practical reason was to tell Rice that Livni’s ideology was morally repugnant and intellectually worthless, but Livni’s ideology won because Rice chose a wicked ideology over truth.

 The only way that Rice could rationalize the issue was because it was Israel.
 If any other country declared the same thing, Rice would have argued that it was a violation of human rights.
 So, was Rice a Zionist whore and a political prostitute?